CloudSnorkel/cdk-github-runners/API.md

 ### RunnerAmi <a name="RunnerAmi" id="@cloudsnorkel/cdk-github-runners.RunnerAmi"></a>

-Description of a AMI built by {@link IAmiBuilder}.
+Description of a AMI built by {@link RunnerImageBuilder }.

 #### Initializer <a name="Initializer" id="@cloudsnorkel/cdk-github-runners.RunnerAmi.Initializer"></a>